glenwperry/glenwperry.github.io/_posts/2016-09-26-demo-site-html5-css.md

 What I Learned
 -----------------

-- This was my first time creating a .css from scratch.
-- Pop up modal (still trying to get it to send form info to .asp)
+- Pop up modal (still trying to get it to send form info to .asp) (**not possible with Github sites)
-- Color gradients (still figuring out what the 3 different selectors mean)
+- Color gradients (review the three separate browser specifications)
 - Big challenge in alignment.
-Seems stupidly difficult to align stuff with html5 (compared to back in the day) - margins, top, left, inline-block, etc.
+Seems stupidly difficult to align stuff with html5 - margins, top, left, inline-block, etc.
 - Did a full protoype with Illustrator, which was just as tricky as making the actual site.
 Things changed in the coding process.

 What I Still Need To Do